apache/beam/website/www/site/content/en/documentation/io/built-in/google-bigquery.md

 {{< /paragraph >}}

 {{< paragraph class="language-py" >}}
-**Note:** If you want to run WriteToBigQuery with Storage Write API from the source code, you need to run `./gradlew :sdks:java:io:google-cloud-platform:expansion-service:build` to setup corresponding Java classes.
-If you want to run it from a released Beam SDK, you don't need to execute the command since the expansion service will be automatically downloaded and started.
+**Note:** If you want to run WriteToBigQuery with Storage Write API from the source code, you need to run `./gradlew :sdks:java:io:google-cloud-platform:expansion-service:build` to build the expansion-service jar.
+If you are running from a released Beam SDK, the jar will already be included.

 {{< /paragraph >}}